The Best Wine Grape You’ve Never Heard Of: Pošip

-I sat on the balcony of a hillside winery overlooking a pocket-sized Adriatic harbor, concerned for a moment that the extravagant beauty of the setting had clouded my judgment of the wine.
+I sat on the balcony of a hillside winery overlooking a pocket-sized Adriatic harbor in Croatia, concerned for a moment that the extravagant beauty of the setting had clouded my judgment of the wine.
 But another sip confirmed what I already suspected: One of the world’s great grape varieties was one that almost nobody even knew existed.

 After I got home, I looked up Pošip (pronounced “POH-ship”) in my trusty Oxford Companion to Wine.
 That massive book devotes just one sentence fragment to the grape: “Pošip, impressive southern Croatian white wine grape probably originating on the island of Korčula.”
 That’s it.
 The World Atlas of Wine writes but a single word about the grape, calling it “promising.”
 Well, Pošip’s promise has been kept.